post-self/motes-played.post-self.ink/content/primer.md

 The Only Time I Know My True Name Is When I Dream --- or just True Name --- remains on the Council as the political member of the clade while the other skunks/women/skunkwomen wander off to work on other projects.
 She is tasked by Jonas, another councilmember, with aiding in the campaign for secession.
 She finds it surprisingly easy and surprisingly fulfilling, quickly leaning into the role of the politician, using her skills as an actress and theatre teacher to help sway those around her, as well as their phys-side friend, Yared Zerezghi, to accomplish her goal.

 After Launch, much of this information comes to light, along with the fact that, despite the Council of Eight being disbanded in the 2150s, Jonas and True Name (along with the rest of the eighth stanza) continue to steer the politics of not just the System but the governments of Earth from behind the scenes --- or so they say.
-So dramatic are their stories, that the Bălans' book, *An Expanded History of Our World*, comes off more as sensationalist shlock than anything serious.
+So dramatic are their stories, that the Bălans' book, *An Expanded History of Our World*, comes off more as sensationalist schlock than anything serious.

 This, it seems, is by design.